Home

 But if the welfare of children from the marriage is to be most effectively provided for there is a need to try to find a way of treating the spouse with respect when communicating about their welfare, even if outside of this issue it proves difficult.

-Not practicing this Principle of Effective Communication can mean that destructive responses permeate all dealings regarding the divorce and the children suffer the consequences where this may be avoidable and dealt with more constructively.
+Not practising this Principle of Effective Communication can mean that destructive responses permeate all dealings regarding the divorce and the children suffer the consequences where this may be avoidable and dealt with more constructively.

 Treating someone with respect for purposes of communication over an important issue does not mean that we have to like them.
 But it does mean that the circumstances that caused our ‘falling out’ are unlikely to get worse.